tlswg/tls13-spec/draft-ietf-tls-tls13.md

 indicate orderly closure of the connection or the end of early data (see {{closure-alerts}}).
-Upon receiving such an alert, the TLS implementation SHOULD indicate end-of-data to the application and, if appropriate for the alert type, send a closure alert in response.
+Upon receiving such an alert, the TLS implementation SHOULD indicate end-of-data to the application, and, if appropriate for the alert type, send a closure alert in response.

 Error alerts indicate abortive closure of the